mecid/mecid.github.io/_posts/2022-01-12-microapps-architecture-in-swift-spm-basics.md

 This week I want to start a series of posts about the new approach I use to build scalable apps in Swift.
 Microapps architecture allows you to reduce the compile-time and enhances the separation of concerns in your codebase.
 Teams can produce a module per feature and run it as a separate app to improve the value delivery.

+> To learn more about the benefits of Microapps architecture, take a lookt at ["Meet the microapps architecture"](https://increment.com/mobile/microapps-architecture/).

 Swift Package Manager became the heart of this approach.
 It allows us to extract every feature into a separate Swift module and reduce the compile-time of your project.
 In this case, Xcode compiles only changed modules and doesn't compile untouched modules.

 First of all, let's create a Swift Package that contains all our app's modules.
 Swift packages are flexible enough and can include many modules that may depend on each other.